HPI-DeepLearning/Cerrora/README.md

 ## Inferencing

+To just run inference with the pretrained Cerrora model available on Hugging Face, you can adjust the dataset paths in `forecast_hf.sh`, and run the script.
-To create forecasts, adjust the dataset and checkpoint paths in `forecast.sh`, then run the script.
+To create forecasts based on a trained local model, adjust the dataset and checkpoint paths in `forecast.sh`, then run the script.
 For evaluating the forecasts, use our forked WeatherBench2 repository: [MISSING LINK]

 ## License